QubesOS/qubes-core-admin/doc/qubes-devices.rst

 Understanding Device Self Identity
 ----------------------------------

-It is important to understand that :py:class:`qubes.devices.Device` does not correspond to the device itself, but rather to the *port* to which the device is connected.
+It is important to understand that :py:class:`qubes.device_protocol.Device` does not correspond to the device itself, but rather to the *port* to which the device is connected.
 Therefore, when assigning a device to a VM, such as `sys-usb:1-1.1`, the port `1-1.1` is actually assigned, and thus